lukesargeant/ember-box-utils/README.md

 # Ember-box-utils

-A utility class for resolving a variety of box operations.
+An Ember Addon providing a utility class for resolving a variety of box operations.

 ## Quick start